hdk2200/MessageUISample/README.md

 - Override sizeThatFits to return the correct rectangle so that it works correctly when using sizeToFit in code.

-# warning

-This example not worked in multi line label.(when numberOfLines is not 1.)
+-  It not worked when `lineBreakMode=.byCharWrapping` .